-UIPath reels in another $225M as valuation soars to $10.2B – TechCrunch
+UiPath reels in another $225M as valuation soars to $10.2B – TechCrunch

-Last year, Gartner found that Robotic Process Automation (RPA) is the fastest growing category in enterprise software.
-So perhaps it shouldn’t come as a surprise that UIPath, a leading startup in the space, announced a $225 million Series E today on an eye-popping $10.2 billion valuation.
+Last year, Gartner found that robotic process automation (RPA) is the fastest growing category in enterprise software.
+So perhaps it shouldn’t come as a surprise that UiPath, a leading startup in the space, announced a $225 million Series E today on an eye-popping $10.2 billion valuation.

-Alkeon Capital led the round with help from Accel, Coatue, Dragoneer, IVP, Madrona Venture Group, Sequoia Capital, Tencent, Tiger Global, Wellington and T. Rowe Price Associates, Inc. Today’s investment brings the total raised to $1.225 billion, according to Crunchbase data.
+Alkeon Capital led the round with help from Accel, Coatue, Dragoneer, IVP, Madrona Venture Group, Sequoia Capital, Tencent, Tiger Global, Wellington and T. Rowe Price Associates, Inc. Today’s investment brings the total raised to $1.202 billion, according to the company.

 It’s worth noting that the presence of institutional investors like Wellington is often a signal that a company could be thinking about going public at some point.
 CFO Ashim Gupta didn’t shy away from a future IPO, saying that co-founder and CEO Daniel Dines has discussed the idea in recent months and what it would take to become a public company.